 We aim to provide as much guidance as is practicable on the IACS.
 It is not however a definitive statement of the effect of the relevant legislation, which can only be provided by the courts.
 If you have any legal questions, you should get appropriate legal advice from a solicitor.

-You should note in that respect that EU legislation has now been rolled over into domestic law as 'retained EU law'.
+You should note in that respect that EU legislation has now been rolled over into domestic law as 'assimilated EU law' all as amended for operation in Scotland.

 June Agricultural Census (JAC)